emlid/emlid-docs/docs/autopilots/edge/qgc/rcinput-and-output.md

 <div style="text-align: center;"><img src="../../img/qgc/relay_pin.png"></div><br>

 !!! danger "Attention"
-    Don't set digital pin to PWM channel used for control servos!
+    Do not set digital pin to PWM channel used for control servos!

 Next, configure pilot control of the relay.
 Choose previously selected Relay for one of the free channels in `Flight Modes`: